Not a Member?

 Temporarily relieves minor aches and pains due to headache, muscular aches, minor pain of arthritis, toothache, backache, the common cold, and menstrual cramps.
 Temporarily reduces fever.

-May cause severe allergic reactions, especially in people allergic to aspirin (ASA); d/c if an allergic reaction occurs.
-May cause severe stomach bleeding; increased risk with ≥60 yrs of age, if patient has a history of stomach ulcers or bleeding problems, or if taking more or for longer time than directed.
+May cause severe allergic reaction, especially in people allergic to aspirin (ASA); d/c if an allergic reaction occurs.
+May cause severe stomach bleeding; increased risk in patients ≥60 yrs of age, have had stomach ulcers or bleeding problems, or if taking more or for longer time than directed.
 Avoid use if patient has ever had an allergic reaction to any other pain reliever/fever reducer, or right before/after heart surgery.
 Caution if patient has problems/serious side effects from taking pain relievers/fever reducers, risk for stomach bleeding, history of stomach problems (eg, heartburn), high BP, heart/kidney disease, liver cirrhosis, asthma, any serious condition, or if taking a diuretic or any other drug.
-May increase risk of heart attack or stroke if used more than directed or for longer than directed.
-D/C if signs of stomach bleeding (eg, feel faint, vomit blood, bloody/black stools, stomach pain that does not get better) occur, pain worsens or lasts >10 days, fever worsens or lasts >3 days, redness or swelling is present in the painful area, or if any new symptoms appear.
+May increase risk of heart attack or stroke if used more or for longer than directed.
+D/C if signs of stomach bleeding (eg, feeling faint, vomiting blood, bloody/black stools, stomach pain that does not get better) develop, pain worsens or lasts >10 days, fever worsens or lasts >3 days, redness or swelling is present in the painful area, or if any new symptoms appear.

 Allergic reactions (eg, hives, facial swelling, asthma/wheezing, shock, skin reddening, rash, blisters), stomach bleeding.

-Blood thinning drugs (anticoagulants), steroids, other drugs containing NSAIDS (eg, ASA, ibuprofen, naproxen), or ≥3 alcoholic drinks/day may increase risk of stomach bleeding.
+Anticoagulants, steroids, other drugs containing NSAIDs (eg, ASA, ibuprofen, naproxen), or ≥3 alcoholic drinks/day may increase risk of stomach bleeding.
 May decrease benefit of ASA for heart attack or stroke.

 Especially avoid in 3rd trimester of pregnancy; safety not known in nursing.